 There is no credible evidence that radiation from cellular phones causes acoustic neuroma (Muscat et al, 2002).

 Diagnosis of an acoustic usually requires either a physician with otologic expertise who can integrate together the entire picture, or an MRI with gadolinium.
-Because acoustic neuromas are very rare, and MRI's are very expensive, in our opinion -- all patients with a substantial risk of having an acoustic should be evaluated by a medical doctor with otologic expertise.
+Because acoustic neuromas are very rare, and MRI's are very expensive, in our opinion -- all patients with a substantial risk of having an acoustic should be evaluated by a physician with otologic expertise.
 In other words, patients with unexplained stable asymmetrical hearing loss should generally all be evaluated by a physician with otologic expertise.
 The following text describes how this integration process can be done.

 While hearing loss is common in acoustic neuroma (i.e. it is sensitive), there are myriads of other causes of hearing loss (i.e. hearing loss is very nonspecific).
 Roughly 20% of adults have hearing impairment of 25 dB or more (Haggard et al, 1981).
 Because of the high sensitivity but low specificity, routine use of a very expensive diagnostic test such as a gad-MRI of the IAC's in all persons with asymmetrical hearing is not always justified.
 In other words, mistakes are justifiable on the basis of social cost/benefit ratio.
 While some clinicians "scan" all patients with asymmetrical hearing - -this is a very expensive way to "find" an acoustic.